simonehagey/orbdot/docs/source/models.rst

 Apsidal Precession
 ------------------
-For a planet on an elliptical orbit undergoing apsidal precession, the change in the argument of pericenter :math:`\omega` affects the transit duration.
+For a planet on an elliptical orbit undergoing apsidal precession, the change in the argument of pericenter :math:`\omega_p` affects the transit duration.
 This relationship is captured by equation (54) from :cite:t:`Kipping2010`:

 .. math::
     \frac{dT}{d \omega} =  \frac{P}{\pi} \frac{e \varrho_{\mathrm{c}}^3 \cos\omega}{\left(1-e^2\right)^{3 / 2}}
     \left(\frac{1}{\sqrt{1-b^2} \sqrt{a_R^2 \varrho_c^2-1}}\right) \left (-2 \arcsin \left(\frac{\sqrt{1-b^2}}
     {a_R \varrho_c \sin i}\right)\right)

-where :math:`\frac{dT}{d \omega}` is the change in the transit duration with changing argument of pericenter.

-The change in transit duration per epoch :math:`E` is given by:
+where :math:`\frac{dT}{d \omega}` is the change in the transit duration with changing argument of pericenter and :math:`b` is the impact parameter.
+The change in the transit duration per epoch may be expressed as:

 .. math::
     \frac{dT}{dE} = \frac{dT}{d\omega}\frac{d\omega}{dE}

-Thus, the transit duration as a function of epoch :math:`E` is:
+such that the transit duration as a function of epoch :math:`E` is:

 .. math::
     T(E) = T_0 + \frac{dT}{dE}\,E